Skip to Content

 What is the current population of California Condors?

-California has around 400 California Condors.
+About 392 California condors fly free in the wild, with more than 600 alive in total (USFWS, 2025).
 California is fighting hard to protect this beautiful species, including banning lead fishing tackle, shooting guns in hunting areas, and establishing large protected areas in California for these Condors to fly free in!

 Other Species Profiles